Creation Care at St. James ChurchCommitted to practice loving formation, liberating advocacy, and life-giving conservation for God's creation.

-The Creation Care Task Force of the Episcopal Diocese of Kansas has a Facebook page!
-Click the link below to see what people are sharing.
+The Creations Care Task Force of the Episcopal Diocese of Kansas has a Facebook page!
+Check it out and see what people are sharing!

 Creation Care has been exploring advocacy at the Kansas Legislature.
 Click here for some advocacy actions and recommendations, as well as an overview of the 2 issues Creation Care is focusing on during this session.